-Do you feel embarrassed or very embarrassed or uncomfortable (ASK uncomfortable about getting it a little embarrassed or do you accept it just like a not embarrassed pension or any other kind of income?)

-Q.16 (c) DK Does Not Apply SKIP TO Q.17
+Do you feel embarrassed or very embarrassed or uncomfortable?
+ASK uncomfortable about getting it a little embarrassed Q.16 or do you accept it just like a not embarrassed (c) pension or any other kind of DK income?
+Does Not Apply SKIP TO Q.17

-(c) Do you pay the rent yourself or

-do you have an arrangement with

-"the supplementary" (or national

-assistance office) to pay it direct

-to the landlord?
+(c) Do you pay the rent yourself or Does Not Apply do you have an arrangement with paid by housewife "the supplementary" (or national paid by Supplementary Benefits assistance office) to pay it direct Commission to the landlord?